10 Jun Retrenchment benefits and packages in South Africa

 To avoid paying unnecessary tax on your retrenchment benefits, structure your package according to the guidelines above.
 In addition, have your accrued pension savings them transferred directly into a retirement annuity or preservation fund.

 Negotiate to maintain any medical aid or life insurance contracts if possible to lock in favourable premiums.

-A Certified Financial Planner professional can offer valuable advice on maximizing your retrenchment benefits.
-Visit your financial planner for advice about all the possibilities BEFORE your retrenchment package is finalized.
+A Certified Financial Planner® professional can offer valuable advice on maximising your retrenchment benefits.
+Visit your financial planner for advice about all the possibilities BEFORE your retrenchment package is finalised.